meldurson/AllTameable/README.md

 ## Installation Instructions:

 * Download the main file with a mod manager or manually place the DLL file in the plugins folder.
+* ### This mod is required to be installed on both client and server in order to function!
 * Download one of the TameList in the optional files section and place in the config folder.
   * [TameList Vanilla](https://github.com/meldurson/AllTameable/blob/main/TameList%20Vanilla.zip) curated list with increasing difficulty to tame.
   * [TameList Simple](https://github.com/meldurson/AllTameable/blob/main/TameList%20Simple.zip) sticks to vanilla taming except for what you can feed.